glycerine/uart/README.md

-Without synchronization, a degree 32 b-tree github.com/google/btree, when reading sequential values in-order (its sweet spot) kicks ART's bootie to the curb, in both time and space.
+Without synchronization, a degree 32 b-tree github.com/google/btree, when reading sequential values in-order (its sweet spot), kicks ART's bootie to the curb, in both time and space.

 The google/btree reads are 2x faster than the Go map Swiss table, and 9x faster than my ART.
 Writes are 15% faster than the Go map, and 75% faster than my ART.
 Measurements below.
 Code in mem/googbtree.go and commented in tree_test.go Test620 (on branch).
-If no locking and no deletions are needed, the btree with bigger degree (say degree 3000) performs even better than the degree 32 btree, with the understanding that deletes are then 6x slower due to the large copies involved.
+If no deletions are needed, the btree with bigger degree (say degree 3000) performs even better than the degree 32 btree, with the understanding that deletes are then 6x slower due to the large copies involved.